rust-lang/book/src/ch17-02-trait-objects.md

 `Draw` trait</span>

-The `width`, `height`, and `label` fields on `Button` will differ from the fields on other components, such as a `TextField` type, that might have those fields plus a `placeholder` field instead.
-Each of the types we want to draw on the screen will implement the `Draw` trait but will use different code in the `draw` method to define how to draw that particular type, as `Button` has here (without the actual GUI code, which is beyond the scope of this chapter).
+The `width`, `height`, and `label` fields on `Button` will differ from the fields on other components; for example, a `TextField` type might have those same fields plus a `placeholder` field.
+Each of the types we want to draw on the screen will implement the `Draw` trait but will use different code in the `draw` method to define how to draw that particular type, as `Button` has here (without the actual GUI code, as mentioned).
 The `Button` type, for instance, might have an additional `impl` block containing methods related to what happens when a user clicks the button.
 These kinds of methods won’t apply to types like `TextField`.

 If someone using our library decides to implement a `SelectBox` struct that has `width`, `height`, and `options` fields, they implement the `Draw` trait on the